syncfusion-content/asp.net-core-docs/aspnet-core/Spreadsheet/Context-Menu.md

 documentation: ug
 ---

-# Context Menu with ASP.NET Core Spreadsheet
+# Context Menu in ASP.NET Core Spreadsheet

 Context Menu is used to improve user interaction with Spreadsheet using popup menu.
 This will open when right clicking on Cell/Column Header/Row Header/ Pager in Spreadsheet.
 You can use `enable-context-menu` property to enable/disable context menu.